Albany State University: Albany State University Era

 In July 1996, the Board of Regents of the University System of Georgia approved the change from college to university and the name of Albany State College officially became Albany State University.

 A new stadium was opened in 2004 and new housing units opened in 2006.

-In 2015, the Board of Regents of the University System of Georgia announced the merger of Albany State and Darton State College, with Albany State serving as the surviving instituion.
+In 2015, the Board of Regents of the University System of Georgia announced the merger of Albany State and Darton State College, with Albany State serving as the surviving institution.
 In 2017, the two institutions consolidated, with Albany State University retaining its name and branding.
 The former Darton campus became the university's West Campus and the location of the Darton College of Health Professions.

 Since the consolidation, Albany State University has made several gains.
 Summer enrollment has increased in recent years, particularly among graduate students, reflecting improved student access and programming.
 Retention rates have also risen, demonstrating enhanced academic support and campus services.
 ASU continues to contribute significantly to the regional economy—generating over $260 million and supporting thousands of jobs.
 The university has also expanded its facilities and online learning capacity, including opening a new state-of-the-art simulation facility for health sciences and securing a $2.9 million federal grant to improve broadband access for underserved communities.